 Where The Pancakes Are, 85a Southwark Bridge Road, SE1 0NQ.

 This south London café serves French crepes with a Brazilian flair.
 Technically, pancakes aren't on the menu — it's a choice between galettes and crepes, the difference being what they're made of.

 The galettes contain gluten-free buckwheat flour, making them suitable for both vegan and gluten-free diners, while the crepes are made from plain flour and contain egg and dairy — so if you're vegan or gluten-free, go with galettes.

 Thankfully the same toppings are available on both, and the menu clearly marks out which toppings are suitable for which dietary requirements, with a whole page each of savoury and sweet options to choose from, and extra ingredients available to add.
 Vegan options include the Rosa Squash (tomato chutney, roasted butternut squash, courgette, red pepper confit, rocket and roasted almond) and the Sweetie Vegan (maple syrup, banana, strawberries and mixed nuts).

 Senzala, Brixton Village Market, 41-42 Coldharbour Lane, SW9 8PS

 Farmacy — vegan and gluten-free pancakes

-This Notting Hill restaurant offers a 'plant-based' menu (that's a fancy way of saying 'vegan', FYI), and also focuses on organic and chemical-free food.
+This Notting Hill restaurant offers a 'plant-based' menu, and also focuses on organic and chemical-free food.
 It's a very healthy menu — think cold-pressed juices and superfood smoothies — with the house pancakes featuring on both the breakfast and brunch menus.

 The vegan and gluten-free buckwheat flour pancakes are served with seasonal fruits, coconut 'yoghurt', caramelised pecans and maple syrup, and are available nut-free on request.